bradosia/ExpressWeb/README.md

 | ua-parser/uap-cpp		| HTTP User agent parser	|
 | jbeder/yaml-cpp		| YAML parser				|

-Boost::Beast does simple HTTP header parsing of each firld with name/value pairs. <BR>
+Boost::Beast does simple HTTP header parsing of each field with name/value pairs. <BR>
-Boost::Beast does not do cookie parsing, Forms/File Uploads, or User Agent parsing.
+Boost::Beast does not do cookie parsing, Forms/File Uploads, or User Agent parsing. <BR>
 Unfortunately, there is not no mysql connector that can accompany this list.
-The official MySQL connector does not compile in mingw.
+The official MySQL connector does not compile on mingw.

 # Table of Contents